gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 without thinking about slavery.

 The dichotomy of control is not an abstract philosophical position.
-It is a survival strategy —
+It is a survival strategy,
 worked out, experientially,
 by a man who had no control over almost anything that most people consider essential to a life.